bglebrun/Robotics-final/Writeup.rst

 ----------
 Frame
 ----------
 Our frame consists of two primary components.
-The first component is a plastic frame re-purposed from an Elegoo Arduino Robot Car Kit V3.0 (no longer being sold, any chassis with room for 4 DC motors will do).
+The first component is a plastic frame re-purposed from an Arduino "car kit".
 This portion houses the four gear motors along with an L298n H-bridge for driving the motors.
 This portion of the frame can be seen below in Figure ####.

 The second part of the frame is a simple round baking sheet used to hold all digital components of the robot.
 We chose this for the frame due to its rigidity, durability, and low cost.
 Since the sheet is made of metal it will provide enough shielding between the noisy motors and the digital logic preventing interference.
-Figure #### below showes the

 We first test fitted the two sections of the frame together with tape, revealing that the upper portion would contact the wheels.
 To address this issue we placed a small piece of Masonite panel in between the two portions of the frame, giving the clearance needed for the the wheels.